Skip to Content

 Archer project opponents, including Eva Villalobos, left, and Maria Martinez, second from left, at yesterday's demonstration.
 Villalobos and Martinez spoke at today's hearing.
 Image: Alfredo Villadares

 Archer project boosters at yesterday's rally.
-In previous interviews almost all of the proponents said they live on the Southwest Side, including longtime Brighton Park residents.
+In previous interviews almost all of the proponents said they live on the Southwest Side, including some longtime Brighton Park residents.
 Photo: Dixon Galvez-Searle

 "The ride we held afterward was awesome as well," Villadares added.
 "The temperature was ideal for a bike ride!
 We rode down Archer to Chinatown Square and hung out for a bit.
 Next week, if weather permits, we will be hosting another group ride."

-Here it's it's important to point out the political background of the organized opposition to the Archer initiative.
+Here it's important to point out the political backdrop of the organized opposition to the Archer initiative.
 Ald.
 Ramirez, a progressive, signed off the Chicago Department of Transportation's proposal for an AARP-endorsed "four-to-three conversion" street redesign.
 The half-completed project will eventually include turn lanes, pedestrian safety infrastructure, bus boarding islands, and protected bike lanes, make the street safer and more efficient for all road users.

 Ray Lopez addresses CDOT officials at the February Traffic Safety hearing.
 Photo: Austin Busch

 That's not to say that the all the complaints voiced during today's public comment period were unreasonable.
-For example, some Brighton Park merchants said they've loss business because of more traffic congestion and fewer curbside parking spaces.
+For example, some Brighton Park merchants said they've lost business because of more traffic congestion and fewer curbside parking spaces.

 The utility project between Rockwell and California avenues, looking southwest.
 Photo: John Greenfield